Today, around $4.3T worth of global commerce happens online. Stripe is intent on growing that number.

 Several startups are competing for market share in the global corporate card market, which has been dominated by American Express for decades.

-Brex is one company, raising $280M in less than two years at a $2.6B valuation.
-The startup names SoFi, Airbnb, Flexport, and Outdoor Voices as customers.
+Brex is one company in the space.
+The unicorn names Airbnb, Carta, Flexport, and Y Combinator as customers.
 Utah-based Divvy, an expense management platform for SMBs, is another.

 Stripe’s integrated payments platform can provide a data advantage over companies like Brex and Divvy, which appeal to customers primarily through superior customer experience, transparent fees, and dynamic credit limits.
 Given the wide array of services Stripe provides — including the ability to process its own payments — the company can offer a unique value proposition, especially considering that cardholders must already have a Stripe account, and are therefore likely already familiar with the service.